-The mission of the Department of Foreign Affairs and Trade is to serve the Irish people, promote their values and advance their prosperity and interests abroad, and to provide the Government with the capabilities, analysis and influence to ensure that Ireland derives the maximum benefit from all areas of its external engagement.
+The mission of the Department of Foreign Affairs is to serve the Irish people, promote their values and advance their prosperity and interests abroad, and to provide the Government with the capabilities, analysis and influence to ensure that Ireland derives the maximum benefit from all areas of its external engagement.

 Our People: To serve our people at home and abroad and to promote reconciliation and cooperation

 We are committed to working with all communities and traditions on the island of Ireland to build consensus around a shared future.
 This consensus will be under-pinned by the Good Friday Agreement and by absolute respect for the principle of consent.
 We will work to protect the island of Ireland from the worst effects of Brexit, and as our inextricably linked histories of Ireland and Britain enter a new phase, we will endeavour to foster enhanced links between our states to protect and strengthen our bilateral relations.
 Delivering first class consular and passport services to our citizens is a central component of the Department's work. .
 Our global diaspora remain an integral part of the wider Irish family and the Department will continue to work with them in maintaining and deepening this vital relationship.

 Our Europe: To advance Ireland's interests, influence and values in our shared Europe

 Our engagement with the EU remains central to Ireland's foreign policy.
 We look up and out at the world from the solid foundation of our common European home.
 As a committed member of the European Union, we will work with our European colleagues to help each other during this time of crisis, and as we rebuild our economies.
 The EU’s founding values of peace, solidarity, greater cooperation, free movement, free trade and democracy are needed today more than ever, particularly as we emerge from the COVID-19 crisis.